infinum/frontend-handbook/React/Testing best practices.md

 export default UserPage;
 ```

-It this page example we should test all three states of the page component.
+In this page example we should test all three states of the page component.
 To do that we should mock `<ErrorPage>`, `<LoadingPage>` and `<UserTemplate>` and check if it's rendered based on fetcher response.

 Test example: